 Appeals – Academic Misconduct

-13.9 Candidates found guilty of offences shall have the right of appeal against the decision of the relevant Head of Department Associate Dean Research .
-Appeals should be submitted in writing to the Academic Registrar or nominee within 10 working days of the candidate receiving notification of the decision of the relevant Head of Department Associate Dean Research, and should set out the grounds for, and nature of the appeal together with any evidence.
+13.9 Candidates found guilty of offences shall have the right of appeal against the decision of the relevant Head of Department Associate Dean (Research) .
+Appeals should be submitted in writing to the Academic Registrar or nominee within 10 working days of the candidate receiving notification of the decision of the relevant Head of Department Associate Dean (Research), and should set out the grounds for, and nature of the appeal together with any evidence.
 Possible grounds for appeal include:

-that there were serious circumstances affecting the candidate of which the relevant Head of Department Associate Dean Research was not made aware when the decision was taken.
+that there were serious circumstances affecting the candidate of which the relevant Head of Department Associate Dean (Research) was not made aware when the decision was taken.

 that there were procedural irregularities in the conduct of the investigation.